aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### Address

-A string containing the address of the field to read from the controller.
+The Address property specifies the memory location in the PLC from which to read data.
+It must be formatted according to PCCC addressing conventions for the specific data type being accessed.

 **Type**: String